 Your input determines your outlook.
 Your outlook determines your output, and your output determines your future.

 When you have a free moment, whether you’re commuting to work on public transportation, or waiting in line at the post office, what do you do?
-If you pull out a book, or an article on your phone, this input will likely have a greater impact on your later output than if you start playing a game on your phone or subconsciously start scrolling Instagram.
+If you pull out a book, or an article on your phone, this input will likely have a greater impact on your later output than if you start subconsciously playing a game or scrolling Instagram.

 Garbage In, Garbage Out